robmccrady/useful-tidbits/messaging/README.md

 ## Guidelines and Constraints

 When using messaging, it's helpful to think about your system's messages as being one of two kinds:  **Commands** and **Events**.
+When using messages, your component will have one or both of the following roles:  **Publisher** and/or **Subscriber**.
+Publishers send messages out into the broader system context, and Subscribers receive and process the various messages that they care about.

 There are some helpful rules and constraints to use when you're dealing with each kind of message.

 ### General Considerations
  - **_Think this stuff through_**, and make diagrams **before diving into code**.
 Future You, and your collaborators will thank you.